OpenAI Five: How to Try Your Own Hand at Beating the A.I. Dota Dream Team

 “That’s an important lesson for how the world is going to work, training these things and have them work in parallel,” he said.
 “Collaboration is one of the more positive visions we have for the future of the world — AI works alongside humans to make humans better and have more fun and more impact.”

-To start, this would presumably take the form of bots that can assist you while you’re playing Dota yourself, and assess which heroes will be most advantageous, or whether it’s worth it to revive a character that died.
+To start, this would presumably take the form of bots that can assist you while you’re playing Dota yourself, and assess which heroes will be most advantageous, or whether it’s worth it to revive a character.
 But in the future, the A.I.-powered assistants that help lawyers, accountants, and workers in any number of fields could all trace their roots back to a video-game playing program.